CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

 ### Postcheck Failures

-Upgrades can be considered successful and still have post-check warnings.
-For example, the OS has been updated, but not all services are fully up and running after the upgrade.
-If one or more of the post-checks fail, warning messages are provided in the Post-Upgrade Tasks section of the preview.
+A successful upgrade can still have post-check warnings.
+For example, you updated the OS, but not all services are fully up and running after the upgrade.
+If one or more of the post-checks fail, warning messages appear in the Post-Upgrade Tasks section of the preview.
 Click the warning category to view the detailed messages.

 Expand the following dropdown to view common failures, their causes and corrective actions.